sparkfun/SparkFun_Thing_Plus_ESP32_WROOM_C/docs/getting_started.md

 ## Suggested Reading

-As a more professionally oriented product, we will skip over the more fundamental tutorials (i.e. [**Ohm's Law**](https://learn.sparkfun.com/tutorials/voltage-current-resistance-and-ohms-law) and [**What is Electricity?**](https://learn.sparkfun.com/tutorials/what-is-electricity)).
+As a more advanced development board, we will skip over the more fundamental tutorials (i.e. [**Ohm's Law**](https://learn.sparkfun.com/tutorials/voltage-current-resistance-and-ohms-law) and [**What is Electricity?**](https://learn.sparkfun.com/tutorials/what-is-electricity)).
 However, below are a few tutorials that may help users familiarize themselves with various aspects of the board.

 <table style="border-style:none">